Blumenthal Falls - Oswald West State Park, Oregon

 History of the Name

-Blumenthal Falls, once known as Smugglers Cove Falls, was renamed in 1999 to honor Oregon State Parks ranger Dan Blumenthal, who was tragically killed at the nearby campground.
-The attack appeared to be random and unprovoked, with no clear motive ever identified.
+Blumenthal Falls, once known as Smugglers Cove Falls, was renamed in 1999 in memory of Oregon State Parks ranger Dan Blumenthal, who was tragically killed at a nearby campground.
+The attack appeared to be random and unprovoked, and no clear motive was ever identified.

 Blumenthal became the first Oregon State Parks ranger killed in the line of duty.
-To honor his service and sacrifice, the waterfall was renamed Blumenthal Falls.
+The waterfall was renamed to commemorate his service and sacrifice.
 His partner, John “Jack” Kerwin, was also critically wounded in the incident but survived.
 A nearby stream, Kerwin Creek, now bears his name in recognition of his bravery.

 Oswald West State Park - Oregon Coast